Calculate Your eCommerce Conversion Rate Formula Included!

 Let’s take a look.

-How to track your eCommerce conversions with Google Analytics
+How to track your eCommerce conversion rate with Google Analytics

 - Click the cog icon at the bottom left corner and go to your admin settings.